Governance, Risk & Compliance

 How AWS supports GRC technology adoption

 AWS supports employers in defining their workplace risk operating model, selecting and configuring GRC technology to support it, and uplifting capability across the affected teams.
 The work is grounded in the organisation's existing systems and obligations rather than imposed as a parallel structure.
+Where Strobe is the chosen platform, AWS implements directly; where another platform is in place, AWS supports the operating model and content build around it.

 What employers should consider